vis-kid/octopress_drafts_previewer/source/_posts/2015-10-20-Factory-Girl-Guide-02.markdown

 # => "Building an underwater civilization and saving the world"
 ```

-The example above turns out to be a bit more DRY since I avoided creating separate factories for supervillains that want to save the world or are friends with Blofeld repectively.
+The example above turns out to be a bit more DRY since there was no need to create separate factories for supervillains that want to save the world or are friends with Blofeld repectively.
+Transient attributes give you the flexibility to make all kinds of adjustments and avoid creating a host of ever so similar factories.

 !!!
 Section about callbacks using transient attributes

-Transient attributes give you the flexibility to make all kinds of adjustments and avoid creating a host of ever so similar factories.

 + ### Lazy attributes